bignimbus/game-of-life-n/README.md

 # Game of Life<sup>n</sup>

 ## About
 This is a framework for expressing Conway's Game of Life in an n-cube of arbitrary size.
+The cube is finite in this interpretation.
 Game of Life<sup>n</sup> started as an exercise in functional programming using ES2015 inspired by Reginald Braithwaite's _JavaScript Allongé_.
 The exercise was more engaging than I expected, and it led to some interesting questions about how to best express certain data structures in JavaScript.

 ## New Game
 The Game of Life<sup>n</sup> module exports a generator function.
 The function accepts two optional arguments.
 The first argument is an object indicating the size and dimensions of the game field.
 The second argument is a comma-separated list of points that represent which cells are "alive" at the start of the game.